bitplane/bitplane.net/dev/python/bittty/pydoc/index.md

 # bittty.terminals.probe

-Capability probing for the passthrough client.
+Capability probing for the stdio terminal.

 Ask the real outer terminal what it can do, then hand a TerminalCaps up to the backend.
 Uses a DA1-terminated handshake: fire all the queries plus a Primary DA